Frechmatz/cl-synthesizer/README.md

 does not know to which other modules it is connected or anything about the Rack.
 It just provides a couple of functions.

 Modules are defined as constructor functions to which a name, an environment and arbitrary additional parameters as required by the constructor are passed.
-The environment provides settings as the sample rate of the Rack and Event-Logging hooks.
+The environment provides settings such as the sample rate of the Rack or Event-Logging hooks.
 The constructor function returns an alist with the following properties:

 - :shutdown -- function that is called when the Rack is shutting down.